skylerkolli/people-factory/README.md

 *Add an empty paragraph to the page
 *Use the form values to do someting with that paragraph
 #### Super Mega Bonus Credit Hyper Fighting
-*Change teh appearance of the paragraph (think CSS) based on a value from the form
+*Change the appearance of the paragraph (think CSS) based on a value from the form